renesalvacion/How-To-Make-API-Integration-in-ASP-NET/README.md

     }
 }

-🗄️ 2.
-Create the Database Context
-📂 Step 2: Create a Data folder
+📂 Step 2: Create a Data Folder

-Add a file named AppDbContext.cs:
+Data/AppDbContext.cs

 using app.Models;
 using Microsoft.EntityFrameworkCore;